 Ideal Sun Conditions:

 Garden writers are often unfamiliar with many western native plants.
 Prairie zinnia is a good example of traditional garden books not really knowing plants native or adaptable to our region.
 In Flora, a Gardeners Encyclopedia, Zinnia grandiflora is listed as a USDA Zone 9-11 plant, but grows over a wide range and elevations, even in the Colorado Rocky Mountains.
 Its northern range is Kansas.

-Another low water-use zinnia to try is Zinnia acerosa, a semi-woody shrublet with small white flowers.
+Another low water-use zinnia is Zinnia acerosa, a semi-woody shrublet with small white flowers.
 Z. acerosa grows to 10” tall and spreads to 15”, however, I haven't found it cold hardy in the Texas Panhandle.

 Use in Garden